dnanexus/dxCompiler/README.md

 1. De-localize all local paths referenced in the CWL: if the CWL specifies a local path, e.g. a schema or a default value for a `file`-type input (like the default path "path/to/my/input_bam" for input `bam` in [`bam_chrom_counter.cwl`](contrib/beginner_example/cwl_v1.0/bam_chrom_counter.cwl)), you need to upload this file to a DNAnexus project and then replace the local path in the CWL with its full DNAnexus URI, e.g. `dx://project-XXX:file-YYY`.

-2. Install `cwl-upgrader` and upgrade the CWL files to v1.2 (since they are not already):
+2. Install `cwl-upgrader` and upgrade the CWL files to v1.2 (needed in this case as CWL files are in CWL v1.0):

    ```
    $ pip3 install cwl-upgrader

-   # upgrade all dependent CWL files, which will be saved in the current directory
+   # upgrade all dependent CWL files, which will be saved in the current working directory
    $ cd contrib/beginner_example
    $ cwl-upgrader cwl_v1.0/bam_chrom_counter.cwl cwl_v1.0/slice_bam.cwl cwl_v1.0/count_bam.cwl
    ```

-3. Install `sbpack` package and run the `cwlpack` command on the top-level workflow file to build the "packed" one as [`bam_chrom_counter.cwl.json`](contrib/beginner_example/bam_chrom_counter.cwl.json):
+3. Install `sbpack` package and run the `cwlpack` command on the top-level workflow file to build a single packed [`bam_chrom_counter.cwl.json`](contrib/beginner_example/bam_chrom_counter.cwl.json) file containing the top level workflow and all the steps it depends on:
    ```
    $ pip3 install sbpack
    $ cwlpack --add-ids --json bam_chrom_counter.cwl > bam_chrom_counter.cwl.json